downeyd27/expense_tracker/README.md

 # Expense Tracker

 Easy to use app to add financial records for credits, debits, and to view your balance.

 ## Purpose

-Built froma tutorial to expose myself to React.js and CoffeeScript on the Ruby on Rails framework.
+Built from a tutorial to expose myself to React.js and CoffeeScript on the Ruby on Rails framework.
+During this project I experienced a "```React.findDOMNode``` is not a function" error.
+Through researching through React documentation I came aware that the new proper syntax is ```ReactDOM.findDOMNode```.

 ## Getting Started